tgillus/pack-it/README.md

 npm run build
 ```

 Pack It! installs an executable named `pack-it`.
-Run the following in the root of the project to bundle a project as a zip file:
+Run the following in the root of the project to bundle it as a zip file:

 ```bash
 npx pack-it